Olga Ivinskaya: Final years

 After Pasternak's death in 1960, Ivinskaya was arrested for the second time, with her daughter, Irina Emelianova.
 She was accused of being Pasternak's link with Western publishers in dealing in hard currency for Doctor Zhivago.
 The Soviet government quietly released them, Irina after one year, in 1962, and Ivinskaya in 1964.
 She served four years of an eight-year sentence, apparently to punish her for the relationship.
 In 1978, her memoirs were published in Paris in Russian and were translated in English under the title A Captive of Time.

 Ivinskaya was rehabilitated only under Gorbachev in 1988.
 All of Pasternak's letters to her and other manuscripts and documents had been seized by the KGB during her last arrest.
 She spent several years in litigation trying to regain them.
-However, those were blocked by his daughter-in-law, Natalya.
-The Supreme Court of Russia ended up ruling against her on the ground that "there was no proof of ownership" and "papers should remain in the state archive".
+However, those were blocked by Pasternak's daughter-in-law, Natalya.
+The Supreme Court of Russia ended up ruling against her on the ground that "there was no proof of ownership," and "papers should remain in the state archive."
 She died in 1995 from cancer.
-A reporter on NTV compared Ivinskaya's role to that of other famous muses for Russian writers: "As Pushkin would not be complete without Anna Kern, and Yesenin would be nothing without Isadora Duncan, so Pasternak would not be Pasternak without Olga Ivinskaya, who was his inspiration for 'Doctor Zhivago.' ".
+A reporter on NTV compared Ivinskaya's role to that of other famous muses for Russian writers: "As Pushkin would not be complete without Anna Kern, and Yesenin would be nothing without Isadora Duncan, so Pasternak would not be Pasternak without Olga Ivinskaya, who was his inspiration for 'Doctor Zhivago.'"
 Her daughter, Irina Emelianova, who emigrated to France in 1985, published a book of memories of her mother's affair with Pasternak.